aashiq-ahmed-robotics/Robotics-Projects/Maze-Solving-Robot/README.md

 - Basic PID control for smooth movement

 ## Code
-- Path planning and navigation logic implemented in Arduino
+- `maze_solver.ino` – path planning and logic implementation

 ## Limitations
 - Maze structure must be predefined or mapped
 - Sensor noise can affect accuracy
 - Not suitable for dynamic or changing mazes
 - Limited maze size due to memory constraints

+## Note
+Code Provided is a sample code not a complete code